Ask Experts Questions for FREE Help!

 A legal question is just that, a legal matter, not a matter of personal opinions.
 This is the purpose of the Criminal Law section, correct?
 To gain legal advice and advantage, not gather personal opinions of myself.

-If the question is whether or not I have ever been convicted of any criome before, that has been answered, NO, I have NOT been convicted of any crime.
+If the question is whether I have ever been convicted of any criome before, that has been answered, NO, I have NOT been convicted of any crime.
 THIS HAS ALREADY BEEN DISCUSSED AND ANSWERED.
 I have no record of ANYTHING other than 3 minor traffic tickets (speeding & lesser).
 No license issues, EVER.
 Never been suspended or blemished at all aside from the 3 tickets.
 I am 31 yrs old and I got 2 tickets when I first obtained my license about 15 yrs ago, and 1 that is about 3-4 yrs old at this point.
 So from a legal standpoint, that is all that matters, not anything else.
 A judge is not going to know or so much as glance at anything other than factual information such as my criminal and driving records and the FACTS of this case, of which I stated very openly and clearly.
 The prosecutor is not going to arm himself with my posts from this site to form a case against me.
 The case against me is formed by the FACTS of the circumstances and secondarily (punishment-wise, decision-wise) in part by my FACTUAL, HARD, PAPER, history (criminal, driving), nothing more, certainly not from anonymous posts on a website.

 I'm not TELLING anyone how to answer my question, just making a request that it stick to the facts, stay legal and stay on topic because obviously anything else is un-helpful and un-wanted, and just more and more garbage to sift through to get to any good answer.
 If you can't do that, fine, but I will voice my displeasure at ANY non-helpful answers and point to any errors, as that is my right as well, so kindly observe other's rights as you wish yours to be observed.